jonluca/blog/_posts/2021-05-12-hns-airdrop.md

 header-img: "/images/namebase-balance.png"
 ---

 If you were an active FOSS developer in 2019, you were gifted \~4,246 HNS, which as of May 2021 is worth 0.0359087 BTC, or $2k USD.
+Handshake wanted to reward FOSS developers by gifting handshake tokens (which are quite liquid and able to be exchanged for BTC very easily).
 You can redeem these pretty easily.

 ## Prerequisites

 Roughly 250,000 GitHub users qualified.
-You must have had at least **15 followers** on during the week of **2019-02-04**.
+You must have had at least **15 followers** during the week of **2019-02-04**.
 If you didn't have a GitHub account at the time, or didn't have 15 followers, or didn't have a valid public SSH key uploaded, you were not eligible for the airdrop.

 ## First steps